 Most child care programs charge a fee.
 Rates vary by type of child care, age of child, hours in care, and individual program.

 The NYS Office of Children and Family Services Market Rates come from a survey that is completed every 2 years.
 Child care programs in a group of counties are surveyed, and the 75th percentile of all reported rates is set as the market rate.
 This rate is the maximum amount the Department of Social Services can pay for child care.
-The rates apply for Tompkins County effective October 1, 2009.
+The rates apply for Cortland and Tompkins Counties effective October 1, 2011.

 Free or Reduced Cost Programs – There are free and reduced cost programs available through Head Start and Univeral Pre-K. Contact the Child Development Council for more information about these programs and other options.

 Sliding Fee Scales - Some child care centers and school-aged child care programs set their rates based on the philosophy that all children, regardless of parents' financial resources, should have the same quality of care.
 These programs charge rates based on parents' income.
 Contact each program directly for more information.

 Internal Scholarships - Contact programs you are considering for information on availability of privately funded financial assistance.